 - Litecoin and Ethereum provide fast transactions.
 Bitcoin is slow, although still faster than many traditional bank transfers.
 Both Litecoin and Ethereum enable faster transactions than Bitcoin, but they use different approaches to speed those transactions.
 Regardless of the technical details, a faster transaction time helps a currency to be viable.

-- Litecoin is primarily viewed as a currency — and an alternative to Bitcoin.
+- Litecoin is primarily viewed as a currency — a transactional supplement to Bitcoin.
 Both were inspired by Bitcoin, with Litecoin as a fork of Bitcoin.
 (A fork is a divergence of existing open-source code to start a new project or related project.)
 However, Litecoin and Ethereum have taken very different directions in development.
 Litecoin is a faster and cheaper version of Bitcoin and Ethereum and attracts the attention of developers who see more applications for the platform.

 - Ethereum is on a roll.
 Rising from white-paper obscurity, the ambitious dream of a young coder, to the world’s second largest cryptocurrency is an impressive feat and speaks to the enthusiasm the community has for Ethereum and its long-term applications.
 With the ability to host applications, store data, transfer value, and communicate — all on the blockchain — it’s not surprising that Ethereum has captured the imagination of investors and developers alike.